Traian Băsescu: Leader of Justice and Truth Alliance (D.A.)

+Presidential campaign

 2004 Presidential campaign

 Following Theodor Stolojan's surprise withdrawal from the 2004 presidential elections, Băsescu entered the presidential race on behalf of the Justice and Truth Alliance.
-His main opponent was then Prime Minister and PSD president Adrian Năstase.
+His main opponent was then prime minister and PSD president Adrian Năstase.
 Like Băsescu, Năstase was a former Communist Party member.
 Although Năstase came out ahead in the first round by 7%, Băsescu achieved a surprise comeback, and won the 12 December run-off election by a 2.46% margin, receiving 51.23% of the vote.
-Băsescu won the Presidential election by using anti-communist and anti-corruption rhetoric.
+Băsescu won the presidential election by using anti-communist and anti-corruption rhetoric.
 In the live TV debate with Adrian Năstase before the 2004 run-off presidential election, Băsescu caught his opponent off-guard with a rhetorical remark: "You know what Romania's greatest curse is right now?
 It's that Romanians have to choose between two former Communist Party members."

 During the 2004 presidential campaign, before a TV interview with Adrian Năstase, Băsescu gave him a paper and told him: "Put it in your pocket and read it when you are away!"
 Similarly, in June 2006, at the oath-taking ceremony of Radu Stroe as the new secretary general of the Government, Băsescu gave him a sheet of paper as a "gift".
 After seeing it, Stroe went pale and refused to make its contents public.
 When asked, Băsescu said its contents were not classified.
 Both Adrian Năstase and Radu Stroe were previously involved in corruption scandals.